SEO FAQs For Bloggers – Ace The Optimization Process – II

 How long should a blog post be for SEO in 2020?

-When Google prefers long-form content on shorter ones, that’s because long-form content covers different aspects of a given topic.
+When Google prefers long-form content over shorter ones, that’s because long-form content covers different aspects of a given topic.

 However, there’s a limit to how detailed you can go on a given topic.